 This is an overview of the compilation tools support for ARMv6-M (ARMv6 architecture targeted at the microcontroller profile).
 Microcontroller profiles implement a programmers' model designed for fast interrupt processing, with hardware stacking of registers and support for writing interrupt handlers in high-level languages.
 The processor is designed for integration into an FPGA and is ideal for use in very low power applications.
-It supports the Thumb instruction set and a small number of 32-bit Thumb-2 instructions.
+It supports the 16-bit Thumb instruction set and a small number of 32-bit Thumb instructions.
 The following table shows useful command-line options.

-Command-line option Description cpu=6-M ARMv6 microcontroller profile with Thumb only, and processor state instructions cpu=6S-M ARMv6 microcontroller profile with Thumb only, plus processor state instructions and OS extensions cpu=name Where name is a specific ARM processor.
-For example: Cortex-M1 for ARMv6 with Thumb only, plus processor state instructions, Os extensions and BE-8 and LE data endianness support.
+Command-line option Description cpu=6-M ARMv6 microcontroller profile with Thumb only (no ARM instructions), and processor state instructions cpu=6S-M ARMv6 microcontroller profile with Thumb only (no ARM instructions), plus processor state instructions and OS extensions cpu=name Where name is a specific ARM processor.
+For example: Cortex-M1 for ARMv6 with Thumb only, plus processor state instructions, OS extensions and BE-8 and LE data endianness support.